bredelings/BAli-Phy/TODO/ChangeableTypes.md

 There are three related ideas that should not be conflated:

-* a value may be tainted, meaning that it may depend on modifiables;
+* a type position may be tainted, meaning that this part of the value may depend on modifiables;
-* a runtime heap cell may be changeable, meaning that observing it can record dependency edges;
+* a tainted lifted structural layer is represented by a runtime heap-cell handle such as `Changeable a`;
-* evaluating an expression may have an effect, such as recording USE or FORCE edges.
+* evaluating an expression may have an effect, such as reading a `Changeable a` and recording USE or FORCE edges.

-Thus `Changeable a` is ambiguous.
-It might mean a tainted `a`, or it might mean a heap-cell handle whose current value has type `a`.
+Thus `Changeable a` is not the general notation for a tainted `a`.
+It is the runtime representation used when a lifted structural layer is changeable.
+The source-level taint notation is translated to representation types later.

 ## Data Types